How to Make Your Product Name Stand Out

 Once Google translation was just funny…

 I remove two eyes.
 No worries.
 I still keep them.
-The first sentence is one of the popular funny translation by Google for “I remove the second one” in Japanese.
-Seriously, it’s not only funny but also really good translation.
-I never imagined that before, but the translation made me realize the Japanese sentence could be understood that way by intonation.
+The first sentence is one of the popular funny translation examples by Google for “I remove the second one” in Japanese.
+Seriously, it’s not only funny but also really good translation in a sense.
+I never imagined that before, but the translation example made me realize the Japanese sentence could be understood that way as well by intonation.

 To tell the truth, I like to check such funny translation by Google because I can confirm the superiority of my translation skills over Google.
 However, I may not be able to keep chuckling to myself soon.
 The AI of the Google translation improves day by day at a terrific speed, and has already corrected most of the funny mistakes unfortunately.